 The Samford Pre-Law Society is an organization of pre-law students who meet regularly to sponsor speakers, interviews, or information sessions on topics of interest to pre-law students.
-The Samford Pre-Law Society is an official campus organization that is governed by students and sponsored by the pre-law advisor and an advisory board of faculty and staff members who have expertise in helping students apply to law school.
+The Samford Pre-Law Society is an official campus organization that is governed by students with an advisory board of faculty and staff members who have expertise in helping students apply to law school.
 Any Samford student is eligible to join and to participate in its meetings.